Fractal-Tess/nvim/README.md

+# NvChad User Config

-**This repo is supposed to used as config by NvChad users!**
+This repository is intended to be used as a configuration by NvChad users.

+## Overview

-- The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.
+- The main NvChad repository (`NvChad/NvChad`) is used as a plugin by this repo.
-- So you just import its modules , like `require "nvchad.options" , require "nvchad.mappings"`
+- Users can import NvChad's modules, such as `require "nvchad.options"` and `require "nvchad.mappings"`.
-- So you can delete the .git from this repo ( when you clone it locally ) or fork it :)
+- When cloning this repo locally, users can delete the `.git` directory or fork the repository.

-# Credits
+## Credits

-1) Lazyvim starter https://github.com/LazyVim/starter as nvchad's starter was inspired by Lazyvim's .
-It made a lot of things easier!
+1. The NvChad starter was inspired by the [LazyVim starter](https://github.com/LazyVim/starter), which made many things easier.

-## TODOS
+## TODO

-* [ ] - Setup C# lsp and workflow
+- [ ] Set up C# LSP and workflow
-* [ ] - Setup nodejs debugger
+- [ ] Set up Node.js debugger
-* [ ] - Add php blade template support
+- [ ] Add PHP Blade template support